nella17/NYCU-compiler-f23/docs/hw5.md

       flw ft0, %lo(rv)(t0)
       fsw ft0, -24(s0)
   ```

+Floating-point constants cannot be loaded directly into a register as an immediate; they are treated similarly as the strings by first allocated in the `rodata` section.

 - Adding two real type variables will be translated into the following `RISC-V` instructions.